 It wasn’t the storm that woke him.
 It wasn’t the waves crashing over the sides of the ship.
 It was the voice of His disciples.
 Lord, save us (Matthew 8:25.)
 That’s all it really takes.
 We simply have to ask for help, believing that God has the power to calm our worries and fears to provide peace in the storm.

 Jesus can provide the rest we need.
 Just like He could calm the sea, He has the power to provide peace in our lives…if we let Him.

 How is it That Ye Have No Faith?

 This is the second statement that I want to address.
 Do you have the faith to hand your struggles over to the Lord so that you too, can find peace with Jesus in the midst of the storm?
 The disciples lived with Jesus.
 They knew, I mean really KNEW that Jesus was God.
 Yet, they thought it was possible that He could perish with them in the boat.
 Seems crazy, doesn’t it?

-If we believe what the Bible tells us and have believed in our heart, and confessed with our mouth that God has raised Him from the dead, we shall be saved.
+If we believe what the Bible tells us and have believed in our hearts, and confessed with our mouths that God has raised Him from the dead, we shall be saved.
 Therefore, if you trust Jesus enough for your eternal salvation, why is it so hard to trust Jesus in the midst of the storm?
 Crazy, right?

 Romans 10:9 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.